baetyl/baetyl-docs-en/docs/FAQ.md

 **Q15: How to connect the [Device management](https://cloud.baidu.com/doc/IOT/GettingStarted.html#.E5.88.9B.E5.BB.BA.E7.89.A9.E6.A8.A1.E5.9E.8B) of Baidu IoT Hub?**

 **Suggested Solution**:
 The Device management of Baidu IoT Hub does not support ssl authentication.
-As a temporary solution, you can configure [Remote Feature](guides/Message-synchronize-with-iothub-through-remote-module.md) to connect the Device management with username and password authentication manually.
+As a temporary solution, you can configure [Remote Feature](guides/Message-synchronize-with-iothub-through-remote-service.md) to connect the Device management with username and password authentication manually.

-**Q16：If I don't want to lose messages and want to ensure all messages are synchronized to cloud, how can I do?**
+**Q16: If I don't want to lose messages and want to ensure all messages are synchronized to cloud, how can I do?**

 **Suggested Solution**: